howethomas/vcon-lifecycle/README.md

 Consent, although illustrative, is not the only example of mutability in the lifecycle of a vCon.
 Verification of parties, improvements in the analysis, and additions of contextual attachments result in updates to a vCon after data is shared, begging for a mechanism to track and govern such changes.

-Moreover, the vCon is properly understood within the context of consent.
+Moreover, supportive of consent as an effective use case, the vCon is properly understood within the context of consent of which it exists.
 That is, the times and places vCons are created are vast, ranging from consumer-facing organizations to regulated industries and security applications.
 In each case, these conversations are collected under regulation and legal compliance.
 Those who use vCons generally assume the requirement to prove and assure the proper governance of the conversation; other uses are considered out of scope.
 The fundamental goal of vCons is to define a conversation precisely so that third-party tools and organizations can properly protect and support the digital rights of those recorded.
 In plain terms, vCons are a tool to enable good actors to "do the right thing" and prove it at scale.
-Except for the implications their absence may imply, vCons do not detect actors unconcerned with the proper protection of personal data.
+Except for the implications the absence of such responsible approaches may imply, vCons do not detect actors unconcerned with the proper protection of personal data.

-Although vCons are a tools that enable actors to do the right thing, they are not tools that enable actors in a distributed system to prove it.
-However, when combined with the SCITT protocol, proof becomes practical.
-SCITT allows Relying Parties to obtain information pertinent to the lifecycle of a vCon in a "transparent" way.
-SCITT achieves this by having producers publish information in a Transparency Service, where Relying Parties can check the information.
-These relying parties can then use this information to make decisions based on the current state and context of the vCon to account for changes in consent, updates in the accuracy of the content, or amendments of the information it might contain.
-SCITT, the Supply Chain, Integrity, Transparency, and Trust protocol, enables clients to register statements about events, physical or virtual, such as when things are created or used.
-These statements are immutable and are useful to support auditing, governance, and coordination between various distributed systems.

-This draft provides an overview of the requirements and a workflow for onboarding customers with end-to-end, interoperable services and tooling, which honors the working group's charter to pass conversational data safely between consenting parties.
+To honor the working group's charter to pass conversational data safely between consenting parties, this draft provides an overview of the requirements, a workflow and an example consent structure for using SCITT to manage the vCon lifecycle at scale, providing and end-to-end, interoperable services and tooling.
 The workflow enables entities in the workflow to collaborate on a vCon while assuring all entities in the workflow adhere to relevant PII regulations using a [Supply Chain, Integrity, Transparency and Trust (SCITT)][draft-scitt] Ledger.
 Actual implementations of these workflows are left to implementers and applications; this draft provides an authoritative list of the entries that should appear on the SCITT transparency ledger to enable them.

 ## Conventions and Definitions